leegallagher001/Python-Personal-Diary/README.md

 Instead of creating a text file, new entries are stored onto a JSON file, which has the advantages of being modifiable (allowing the addition and deletion of entries) as well as allowing the user to read a diary entry from the console application itself, rather than from an external text file.
 This isn’t a perfect program and there are plenty of things that could be improved upon, but overall it proved an informative exercise for my next stage of development.

-Prototype 3 - ProtoDiaryGUI-V1
+Prototype 3 - ProtoDiaryGUI-V1 "Fallout"

 GUI-V1 was my first attempt at building the features of the previous prototypes into an application that utilises a UI.
 The data handling of the diary entries is almost identical to that of PD2, with only a few minor differences to account for the fact that it is a UI application rather than a console one.

 The GUI was built using Python’s Tkinter module, which allows a user to build user interfaces using a range of widgets and grid functionality.
 GUI-V1 has a home page with a main menu, which has four buttons that each lead to another page (or more precisely, a different “frame”) of the application (add new entry, view current entries, delete entry and help/readme).
+The theme I went for was that of black and a moderate green tone, to emulate something similar to the terminals in the Fallout games or The Matrix.

 The “Add New Entry” page allows the user to enter a title, date and main body of text and then hit a “submit” button which submits the entry to the JSON file.
 The “View Saved Entries” page lists each of the entries as label widgets in a central frame container, and has an entry field allowing the user to enter the name of an entry and hit a “submit” button, which then opens a new frame that allows the user to read the selected entry.
 The “Delete Entry” page is aesthetically similar to the “View Saved Entries” page, expect that when the user enters a name and hits “submit”, instead of taking the user to the article, the entry is deleted from the JSON file.
 The “Help/Readme” page features some simple information pertaining to the use of the program.

+Prototype 4 - ProtoDiaryGUI-V2 "Aero"

+The second of the GUI prototypes, for "GUI-V2, or "Aero" I decided to go with a completely fresh, clean-sheet codebase, making use of the experience of building GUI-V1 but not directly copying and pasting anything over.
+The theme I went for with this one was that of "Frutiger Aero" - vibrant blues and greens harkening back to an early-2000's, nostalgic Windows XP-esque aesthetic.

+For this one, the code is much cleaner and more functional than that of GUI-V1.
+All of the "pages" (technically "frames") are wrapped in functions this time, and a lot more care was taken to make sure that the code was more maintainable and efficient than GUI-V1 - everything refreshes as it should now.
+I managed to implement a few things that I wished to implement from the beginning - viewing entries is now managed by simply clicking the entry as a button rather than having to type the title in and hit a "submit" button.
+The delete functionality remains the same, but I am going to change this in the next prototype, but one big improvement to this is that the deleted entry disappears from the list of entries immediately after being deleted.
+The big text sections are also now in a "word wrap" which means that words aren't splitting when it gets to the end of the box and onto a new line.

+Overall, "Aero" is a marked improvement on GUI-V1.